Is the Rapture Pre- or Post-Trib?

 Keep in mind, Paul is talking to the believers who lived back in Bible Times, trying to comfort them explaining that the Day of the Lord did not happen yet -- the Day when Christ comes back to punish those who don’t know him and be glorified by the believers, as stated a few verses before in 2 Thes 1], because someone was telling them that this day had already come.
 He states it won’t happen until the Man of Lawlessness has been revealed.
 So how could there be a secret first rapture before Jesus comes back???
 They were afraid that THE DAY OF THE LORD HAD ALREADY HAPPENED – THE FINAL 2ND COMING OF CHRIST.
 If there was a rapture first, how could they be afraid of THE DAY of THE LORD – THE 2ND COMING – THE DAY OF PUNISHMENT FOR THOSE WHO DO NOT KNOW GOD.
 It seems to me, from this text, that they are both the same thing!
 If there is a “secret rapture” first, they would’ve been afraid they missed that, not THE DAY when Jesus comes back to punish… refer back to 2 Thes.
 1:8)

 This also disproves the “doctrine of imminency” of the “secret [nonexistent] rapture”.
-And if there’s not a “secret rapture” then it can’t happen at any time, since there are many specific things that have to take place first; one of which is stated in these verses, Paul says it wouldn’t happen UNTIL the Man of Lawlessness would appear (which happens during the what we call the Great Tribulation).
+And if there’s not a “secret rapture” then it can’t happen at any time, since there are a few specific things that have to take place first; one of which is stated in these verses, Paul says it wouldn’t happen UNTIL the rebellion occurs AND Man of Lawlessness appears (which happens during the what we call the Great Tribulation).

 So again, my questions to the pre-tribbers are: